karthi57/karthi57/README.md

 - 💻 At the moment I aim to upgrade my technical skills and develop web  projects.

-- ✨ Interested in exploring the possibilities of **Front-End Web Development Technologies**
+- ✨ Specializing in front-end development.

+- ⚡  focused on crafting visually stunning and user-friendly websites

 - 📫 How to reach me: *karthikr0591@gmail.com*

-- ⚡ Fun fact I am funny😅